Creating a balanced work-from-home schedule is critical to maintaining work quality and mental health.

 Due to the pandemic or a lifestyle change, you must have experienced remote working at some point in life.
 The flexibility and freedom it gives are unmatched.
 Today, many people are working from home as most companies are shifting to the remote culture.

-According to Global Workplace Analytics, 4.6 million people were already working remotely even before the pandemic hit.
+According to Flexjobs, 4.6 million people were already working remotely even before the pandemic hit.
 The freedom to choose your work location and the perks of staying home near your dear ones are a few of the advantages of working remotely.
 But that’s not all; remote work has tons of other benefits:

 Benefits of Remote Work: